patriknyfeldt/view-3d-model/README.md

 ### Using `gltf`

-- If you have a model of the format `gltf` you'll notice that it consists of a number of different items.
+- If you have a model of the format `gltf`, you'll notice that it consists of a number of different items.
 Usually there is a `texture folder`, a `scene.bin` file, a `license.txt` file and a `scene.gltf` file.
-Create a folder in your `models` folder with the name of your model, and add all the files in the `gltf` to this folder.
+Create a folder in your `models` folder with the name of your model, and add all the content of the `gltf` to this folder.

 Your project should look like this: